 The collaborative services and their funding continue under revised Commissioner and Force Governance arrangements.
 These are in effect considered as 'Pooled Budgets' with agreements for Funding Contributions, made and varied from time to time, and certain Specific Government Grants.
 The pooled budgets are effectively hosted by the Commissioner and Force for South Wales Police on behalf of the four police forces in Wales.
-The Digital Services Division is included in the 2018-19 table but not in the 2017-18 table.
+The Digital Services Division is included in the 2019/20 table and in the 2018/19 table.
 A summary of the cost of the various collaborative services attributable to the PCC Group is shown in the following table.